Fuco1/smartparens/README.md

 Alternatively, you can open the individual files in Emacs, then `M-x eval-buffer` `M-x ert`.

-There are also some ecukes tests, but these are deprecated.

 You can learn more about how we test on the [testing](https://github.com/Fuco1/smartparens/wiki/Testing) wiki page.

 ### Language Support